-- 1. To elect the directors named in the Proxy Statement for a one-year term expiring in 2021 or until their successors have been elected and qualified; - 2.
-To approve the Eyenovia, Inc. Amended and Restated 2018 Omnibus Stock Incentive Plan; - 3.
-To ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 4.
+- To elect the directors named in the Proxy Statement for a one-year term expiring in 2022 or until their successors have been elected and qualified; - 2.
+To approve an amendment to the Eyenovia, Inc. Amended and Restated 2018 Omnibus Stock Incentive Plan to reserve an additional 1,250,000 shares of common stock for issuance thereunder; - 3.
+To ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 4.
 To consider and take action upon such other matters as may properly come before the meeting or any adjournment or postponement thereof.

 These matters are more fully described in the Proxy Statement accompanying this Notice.
-If you were a stockholder of record of Eyenovia common stock as of the close of business on April 15, 2020, you are entitled to receive this Notice and vote at the Annual Meeting of Stockholders and any adjournments or postponements thereof, provided that our Board of Directors may fix a new record date for an adjourned meeting.
+If you were a stockholder of record of Eyenovia common stock as of the close of business on April 19, 2021, you are entitled to receive this Notice and vote at the Annual Meeting of Stockholders and any adjournments or postponements thereof, provided that our Board of Directors may fix a new record date for an adjourned meeting.
 Our stock transfer books will not be closed.
 A list of the stockholders entitled to vote at the meeting may be examined at our principal executive offices in New York, NY during ordinary business hours for the 10-day period preceding the meeting for any purposes related to the meeting.
+The stockholder list will also be available to stockholders during the meeting at the Annual Meeting website.

-We are pleased to take advantage of the Securities and Exchange Commission rules that allow us to furnish these proxy materials (including an electronic Proxy Card for the meeting) and our 2019 Annual Report to Stockholders (including our 2019 Annual Report on Form 10-K) to stockholders via the Internet.
-On or about April 29, 2020, we mailed to our stockholders of record a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2019 Annual Report to Stockholders and how to vote.
+We are pleased to take advantage of the Securities and Exchange Commission rules that allow us to furnish these proxy materials (including an electronic Proxy Card for the meeting) and our 2020 Annual Report to Stockholders (including our 2020 Annual Report on Form 10-K) to stockholders via the Internet.
+On or about April 30, 2021, we mailed to our stockholders of record a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2020 Annual Report to Stockholders and how to vote.
 We believe that posting these materials on the Internet enables us to provide stockholders with the information they need to vote more quickly, while lowering the cost and reducing the environmental impact of printing and delivering annual meeting materials.

-You are cordially invited to attend the meeting.
-Whether or not you expect to attend, our Board of Directors respectfully requests that you vote your stock in the manner described in the Proxy Statement.
+You are cordially invited to virtually attend the Annual Meeting.
+Whether or not you expect to virtually attend, our Board of Directors respectfully requests that you vote your stock in the manner described in the Proxy Statement.
 You may revoke your proxy in the manner described in the Proxy Statement at any time before it has been voted at the meeting.

-By Order of the Board of Directors of Eyenovia, Inc.,
+By Order of the Board of Directors of Evenovia, Inc.,